Online Journey of Generosity

 How to Host an Online JOG

 You are able to host your own Online JOG for your friends!
 Generous Giving will provide a trained facilitator.
-If you are interested in connecting with a team member to learn more hosting your own Online JOG, use the button below.
+If you are interested in connecting with a team member to learn more about hosting your own Online JOG, use the button below.
 If you know your JOG date and are ready to start your invitation, click "I'm ready to host!"

 How does the Online JOG work?